 To enjoy new opportunities

 The more education you can gather, the more opportunities you will have access to.
+Nowadays, health care industry provides nursing job opportunities for so many workers, including Nurse Practitioners (NPs).
 Clinical experience and knowledge backed up by academic credentials gives a nurse the chance to pursue the specialty of their choice and to switch paths during their career.

 To challenge yourself academically and personally